RoyceLeonD/scansca/docs/mcp_integration.md

 }
 ```

-Antska processes this request and returns the results in a structured format:
+Scansca processes this request and returns the results in a structured format:

 ```json
 {